 - 1. Lead a brief classroom discussion using the questions below. - a) Social situations that involve attraction, dating, romance and sex seem to involve a lot of ambiguous communication.
 Why do you think this is? - b) What does ambiguous communication by men typically look like?
-What gender norms lead to ambiguous communication around consent by men? - c) Some possible responses might include: - men being "strong and silent" and not talking much or clearly - men being expected to be "tough", i.e. may not communicate about feelings or may believe that they are supposed to "tough it out" or "man up" when faced with an unpleasant situation rather than "complain" or refuse. - men being expected to know what women want (without asking) and give it to them - d) What does ambiguous communication by women typically look like? - e) What gender norms lead to ambiguous communication around consent by women? - f) Some possible responses might include: - Women are taught to equate their self-worth with their sexual desirability.
+What gender norms lead to ambiguous communication around consent by men? - c) Some possible responses might include: - men being "strong and silent" and not talking much or clearly - men being expected to be "tough", i.e. may not communicate about feelings or may believe - men being expected to know what women want (without asking) and give it to them - d) What does ambiguous communication by women typically look like? - e) What gender norms lead to ambiguous communication around consent by women? - f) Some possible responses might include: - Women are taught to equate their self-worth with their sexual desirability.
 As such some women may be reluctant to say anything that directly undermines that desirability, even if they do not want to have sex. - Women are often taught that communicating directly and strongly is "uppity" or not "feminine" which may make it hard for a woman to find her voice in any situation - Women are taught to express themselves by flirting, which is inherently ambiguous. - g) What are some unhealthy gender norms that teach men and/or women to move ahead with sex even though their partner has not given clear consent? - h) Some possible responses might include: - Men are perceived as always wanting sex, so a partner might not really believe that a guy would not be giving consent. - Men are taught that women say "no" when they really mean "yes". - Men are taught that women like being taken by force and that this is masculine and "sexy". - 2.
 Emphasise that BOTH men and women are responsible for giving, getting and accepting sexual consent from their partners.

-A.4 Checklist for determining consent: MAYS
+Activity A4 Checklist for determining consent: MAYS

-1. Stress to your learners that the fact that there is so much ambiguity surrounding consent highlights how important it is that they have a straightforward way to determine whether they have been given consent before engaging in sexual activity.

-- Inform your learners that you have a straightforward set of criteria a checklist that they should use to know if they have obtained sexual consent.
+- 1. Stress to your learners that the fact that there is so much ambiguity surrounding consent highlights how important it is that they have a straightforward way to determine whether they have been given consent before engaging in sexual activity. - Inform your learners that you have a straightforward set of criteria a checklist that they should use to know if they have obtained sexual consent.
 Direct your learners to Reading 2: Checklist for sexual consent - MAYS in their workbooks Review the checklist with them: - a) Both partners are Mentally able to make sound and informed decisions. - b) Alcohol and/or drugs have not been used by either person to the point of impairment. - c) There is a verbal Yes. - d) There is no risk for Statutory rape based on age.